 However, LinkedIn has a feature called InMail that allows you to contact anyone on LinkedIn, even if you are not connected to them.InMail is a great way to reach out to someone on LinkedIn that you want to connect with but don’t have a mutual connection with.
 It’s similar to email, but it’s specific to LinkedIn.
 You can use InMail to message anyone on LinkedIn, regardless of whether or not you are connected to them.

-The internal messaging system within Linkedin, Inmail, is a helpful tool that allows you to contact people directly.
+The internal messaging system within Linkedin, Inmail, is a helpful tool that allows you to contact people directly and get new potential customers in cooperation with the sales navigator.
 However, it must be used correctly in order to get the best response.

 How can we best utilize these opportunities?